-Four hours 308.
-PHYSICAL CHEMISTRY A continuation of 307.
+A continuation of 307.
 Hours and fees the same.
-A study of electrochemistry, chemical thermodynamics and nuclear structure.
-310. QUALITATIVE ORGANIC ANALYSIS Four hours One and one-half hours of lecture and three laboratory periods per week.
+A study of electrochemistry, chemical thermodynamics and nuclear structure. - 310.
+QUALITATIVE ORGANIC ANALYSIS

+One and one-half hours of lecture and three laboratory periods per week.
 This course is based on Shriner and Fuson's text.
 Prerequisite: Chemistry 302.
 Laboratory fee, \$3.00.
-Breakage fee, \$5.00.
-Two hours 312.
-THEORETICAL CHEMISTRY
+Breakage fee, \$5.00. - 330m.
+Teachers' Course One hour